i-dr/cv-hw/lesson_10/answers.md

 ## CV lesson 10 homework
 We are going to use and compare two different trackers CSRT vs MIL, and compare the results.
-Test in difficult conditions when objects move in a turn and their appearance changes quickly.
+Tested in difficult conditions when objects move in a turn and their appearance changes quickly.

 ### Results
 **MIL** - Not very robust, can lose track when object easily changes in size and shape.